Hoopla tips off August 8th in

 Hoopla has developed a HATER (Hoopla All-Time Efficiency Rating) list, with points awarded for team success in the event.
 This prestigious list recognizes all Hoopla players who ever played on teams that finished first or second in tournament play and ranks them based on those achievements.

-The updated HATER list, with all 2016 & 2017 results incorporated, will be revealed soon.
+The updated HATER list will be revealed soon.

 While it sometimes happens earlier, Saturday schedules for Hoopla will be posted online by 5:00pm on Thursday before the tournament.